 Making the numbers work for you

-One of our customers, The Northbridge Companies, an assisted living community in Burlington, Mass., uses their Facebook Insights and Social Campaigns to shape their content.
+One of our customers, The Northbridge Companies, an assisted living community in Burlington, Mass., uses their Facebook Insights and promotions to shape their content.

 The majority of their fans are the residents’ adult children, who are interested in photos of their parents, events, information about the community, and industry news.
 They have a communication schedule: one type of content is posted on assigned days of the week.
-They run Social Campaigns that change based on the time of year, news, and events.
+They run Facebook promotions that change based on the time of year, news, and events.

 The Northbridge Companies keep track of what gets the most attention — event photos and sports-related content — so they know what messages will be shared with extended networks and will help to grow their fan base.